New England Six Pack 1200k

 1000k Option: Same qualification and combined rider limit with the 1200k.
 The final day’s 200k will be offered as a 200k brevet, with no rider cap.

-Registration: An application + payment reserves you a place on the rider list (or waiting list if the rider cap has been reached), pending your qualification.
+Registration: Register on BikeReg Registration goes live at NOON Eastern Time on March 10th (Tuesday)!
+Please note that this is just after the US time change, so that’s 12 NOON in UTC-4.
+An application + payment reserves you a place on the rider list (or waiting list if the rider cap has been reached), pending your qualification.
+Registration is set to close a month before the event on August 24th.

 The Ride